 Executing the Hadoop

-For Execution of Hadoop, we first need to build the jar and then we can execute using below command Hadoop jar eample.jar /input.txt /output.txt
+For Execution of Hadoop, we first need to build the jar, and then we can achieve using below command Hadoop jar eample.jar /input.txt /output.txt

 Here we have discussed the core components of the Hadoop like HDFS, Map Reduce, and YARN.
 It is a distributed cluster computing framework that helps store and process the data and do the required analysis of the captured data.
 Hadoop is flexible, reliable in terms of data as data is replicated and scalable, i.e. we can add more machines to the cluster for storing and processing data.